algofoogle/ptouch-avr/README.md

 any graphics.

 I am writing this code to target an Atmel ATtiny13A, to control the TPH of a Brother P-Touch PT-1010 hand-held label printer.
-The same code should port very easily to a larger ATtiny85A, and is expected to also drive the print head of a PT-1000.
+I am also adding conditional compilation to the code so that it can target the ATtiny25/45/85.
+This code is expected to also drive the print head of a PT-1000.

 In time this repo will accompany an article that I will later post on my blog:
 <http://anton.maurovic.com/>